Ready or Not, Big Changes are Coming to Retained Earnings

 You will want to first update your sub-reports.
 We strongly recommend making a copy of the existing sub-report for each instance of the composite report.
 If you have a matrix report that is used in 10 different composite reports, we recommend making 10 copies of that sub-report, one tailored and named for each composite report.
 Be sure to also update all prompts, filters, and drillable fields that contain the Ledger Account field.

 Once you have created your new sub-reports, it is time to work on the composite report itself.
 Again, we recommend making a copy of the original composite.
-Change each reference to the sub-report, update prompts, check your filters and your outline structures.
+Change each reference to the sub-report, update prompts, and check your filters and your outline structures.
 Every data column and every cell-data cell will need to be remapped to the new sub-report(s).
 The prompt “Calculate Current Year Retained Earnings” should now no longer come from the sub-report mappings.
 In your composite level prompts, if “Calculate Current Year Retained Earnings” is prompted by default, be sure to change it to “No” and select “Do Not Prompt.”

 Be Methodical in Tracking Your Progress

 Once you have completed the conversion for a report, change the original report name to include DNU or some other designation to indicate that the version of the report is no longer in use.
-You should also disable sharing and mark for deletion at some point in the future, in line with your company’s policies.
+You should also disable sharing and mark it for deletion at some point in the future, in line with your company’s policies.
 You can continue to run the “Custom Reports Impacted by the Retained Earnings Report” to monitor your progress.
 Note that the DNU reports will still appear on this report but with the designation you know you can disregard them.
-Also keep an eye to make sure your new reports are not showing up here – they will show if you have forgotten to change the “Calculate Current Year Retained Earnings” to “No” or left it promptable.
+Also, keep an eye out to make sure your new reports are not showing up here – they will show if you have forgotten to change the “Calculate Current Year Retained Earnings” to “No” or left it as promptable.

-Consider an Overall Reporting Tune Up
+Consider an Overall Reporting Tune-Up

 Since you will be taking such a deep dive into each of your reports, this is also a great opportunity to make some changes that will improve their efficiency and run time.
 We recommend looking at your report groupings – only leave those that are used in your composite.
 Each additional field slows down your report.
 Look at your prompts and identify fields that can be specified on the sub-report so that they do not slow down your composite.
 Identify any prompts that can be defaulted in or changed to “Do Not Prompt.”